Aircon Outdoor Fan Blade

 | Blade looks fine but noise continues | Motor or mounting is the issue | Check fan motor or brackets |

-Testing first confirms the blade is the problem, not the motor or mounting.
+- Fan blade replacement is a moderate outdoor-unit repair.
+Testing first confirms the blade is the actual source of noise or vibration, not the motor or mounting.